dk33145/util/README.md

 # util
 Utility scripts for working with datasets:

 split_train_test.py: small script to split a multinomial directory dataset into train and val.
 Full recursion is provided.
 Set the desired split ratio directly within the script (change 0.2 to whatever is desired).
-Place script into dir with subdirectories, and run:  python split_train_test.py
+Place script into dir with subdirectories, and run:  python3 split_train_test.py

-Staarting dir structure should be as follows:
+Starting dir structure should be as follows:

 dataset
  --subdir1
  --subdir2
+ split_train_test.py

  Script will create